moonkev/cs421-project/README.md

 `Success` which implements the Try trait.
 In Haskell parlance we can think of this as one of Try's type constructors.
 If the evaluation throws an exception, then the Throwable is caught and lifted into an instance of `Failure`.
 This provides us with a convenient means to wrap and compose impure side effecting code.
-The following is a demonstration of Try -
+The following is a demonstration of Try:

-\
-_Lift execution into a Try.
+* _Lift execution into a Try.
 As we map over the Try, we are passed the values of successful computation.
 If at any point a Throwable is thrown, the execution is short-circuited, and the Throwable is now lifted into the Try as a Failure_
 ```scala